oceandatalab/OVL/doc/seascope/add-data.md

 Data on a regular latitude / longitude grid are read natively, provided the file is netCDF-4 and compliant with the CF conventions, version 1.6 or above.
 Such a file can be copied into the data directory as it is.
+An init file is needed (see exemple)

 ### Data in sensor geometry